SK1Y101/sk1y101.github.io/_posts/2022-11-01-november-sprint.md

 I should apologise for the image quality: This was the final month of my dying old phone.

+# Sumamry

+Time: 44h 9m

+Countries: 4 (UK, BE, DE, CZ)

+Distance: 2803Km

+Trains: Solid across the board.
+Was very surprised to find loco hauled services in Czechia, but it was a pleasant surprise.

+Stations: Bruxelles was the lowest point of the journey, Köln was the highest.
+Regensburg was quite nice.

+Destination: Loved Prague, favourite european city to have visited yet.

 # Outbound Oct 22, 2022

 Planned time: 21h 55m